 Didsbury House Hotel Wedding : Tammi and Louis

-Last November I had the pleasure of documenting Tammi and Louis’s wedding at the Didsbury House Hotel in Manchester.
+Last November I had the pleasure of documenting Tammi and Louis’s wedding at the Didsbury House Hotel.
+One of Manchester’s best wedding venues.
 Despite only being a 10 minutes drive down the road from my house, this was my first visit to Didsbury House, an intimate venue perfect for a winter wedding.

 Tammi and Louis live in Canada, and it certainly was an international affair.
 An Anglo-French wedding with friends and family gathering from around the globe.
 Before the day when we chatted via skype, they were keen to book a photographer that captured the day, and especially the kids in a natural way.
 I’ve shot many weddings with no children in attendance, but always seem to find a little more action photographically when a few little ones are around.
 I don’t know where they get their energy from (certainly my two never stop) – but I enjoyed trying to keep up with Louis’s two boys and the other kids in attendance…getting images with more story and less “say cheese!”.